What is rape/sexual assault?

 - Student Assistance Center—Walk-in assistance; counseling, advocacy and referral services; assistance with complaints, class absences, and withdrawals; report acts of intolerance.
 The Student Assistance Center offers 24-hour support to students.
-Professional staff and Intake Deans, are available to assist students Monday-Friday 8:30 a.m.- 5 p.m. to assist with a range of issues which may be impacting their academic success including those related to health/mental health, problems with attendance or absence letters, the need to drop or withdraw from courses, information about various campus resources, etc. Call 217-333-0050, email email@example.com, or come to the third floor of Turner Student Services Building (610 E. John Street, Champaign).
+Professional staff and Intake Deans, are available to assist students Monday-Friday 8:30 a.m.- 5 p.m. to assist with a range of issues which may be impacting their academic success including those related to health/mental health, problems with attendance or absence letters, the need to drop or withdraw from courses, information about various campus resources, etc. Call 217-333-0050 or email firstname.lastname@example.org.

-- After 5 p.m., there is an Emergency Dean who is on call at home and who is available to assist students and families with more urgent situations and crises that require immediate attention and cannot wait until the next business day.
+- After 5 p.m., there is an Emergency Dean who is on call to assist students and families with more urgent situations and crises that require immediate attention and cannot wait until the next business day.
 The Emergency Dean also serves as a resource to students/families, faculty/staff, community and University law enforcement agencies, hospitals and crisis centers.
 For medical, mental health or life threatening emergencies, please call 911.